 Blog posts of this length are most likely to share over social media.
 The fact that they’re not very long doesn’t mean they shouldn’t be of the best quality possible.
 And they also have to address relevant topics.
 They will probably facilitate some reader engagement in the form of comments.
 They won’t be that bad for search engine rankings either.

 The very short blog posts are shorter than 300 words.
 The regular short blog posts are between 300 and 600 words long.
 They do different things for your blog, because they make readers behave differently.

 The very short blog posts are great if there’s a need to have a lot of comment on a blog post.
 They’re not good for anything else – too little value for shares, too little value for search engine rankings.
 But they will engage readers.
 Think of it this way – is it really possible to address any topic in a meaningful way in less than 300 words?
 It’s not, and everything that’s left out will end up being written in the comments by readers who read the post.
 The very short post is a bait to start a conversation.

 The regular short blog posts are more similar to medium length posts.
-They don’t have enough space to allow the writer to establish themselves as authority on any topic – so no search engine rankings benefits should be expected – but they will get a good balance of both social media shares and comments.
+They don’t have enough space to allow the writer to establish themselves as an authority on any topic.
+So no search engine rankings benefits should be expected – but they will get a good balance of both social media shares and comments.

 It’s clear that the best way to choose the length of your next blog post would be by identifying what are the areas in which the blog isn’t performing well.
 If it’s failing to engage readers into a conversation, then a short blog post would do the trick.
-If it’s failing on the social media sharing front, throw in a mid-length article and see what happens.
-If it’s not getting enough traffic from search engines, write a really long, well researched blog post.
-And remember, try to give as much value as you can in your blog posts no matter the length, and always choose a topic people can relate to.
+Also if it’s failing on the social media sharing front, throw in a mid-length article and see what happens.
+And if it’s not getting enough traffic from search engines, write a really long, well researched blog post.
+And remember, try to give as much value as you can in your blog posts no matter the length.
+Always choose a topic people can relate to.